zroger49/PeReadGenerator/README.md

 # PeReadGenerator
-A simple generator of pair-end reads build with java
+A simple generator of pair-end reads built with java

 # Usage